TheEmpty/Association-Validator/README.txt

 Validate that the id field is a saved record.
 It will ignore blank fields, so use presence if you need it.
     validates :from_age_record_id, :presence => true, :association => {:class_name => 'AgeRecord'}
     validates :user_id, :presence => true, :association => true

 You can also set the message using the :message option:
     validates :user_id, :association => {:message => 'was unretrievable'}

 === How to install
-Add the following line to your bundle and install.
+Add the following line to your Gemfile and install.
     gem 'association_validator'

 === Todo